Doctoral Research Fellows

 FAQ about the IPSR Doctoral Research Fellows Application

 The application cycle is announced annually in March for the subsequent academic year.
 The process begins with a letter of nomination submitted on the student’s behalf by an IPSR faculty affiliate.
 The nomination letter is evaluated in the application review process.
 Nominated students are invited to prepare an online application that includes a brief CV and statement of interest.
 The full application is due in May, and students are notified of their application status in late summer.

 How can I tell if a faculty member is an IPSR Faculty Affiliate?

 IPSR faculty affiliates are listed on this website.
-If a faculty member is interested in affiliating with IPSR, they should send a note of interest to IPSR Director Steven Maynard-Moody.
+If a faculty member is interested in affiliating with IPSR, they should send a note of interest to IPSR Director Donna Ginther.

 How are the applications reviewed?

-With advice and coordination from the IPSR Director and Associate Director, applications are reviewed by past program participants.
-Applications are reviewed based on the level of interest in the program, the strength of the nominating statements, and the demonstrated interest in interdisciplinary engagement.
+With advice and coordination from the program coordinator and faculty mentor, applications are reviewed by past program participants.
+Applications are reviewed based on the level of interest in the program, the strength of the nominating letter, and the demonstrated interest in interdisciplinary engagement.

 If I applied last year and was not selected, can I apply again?

 Yes.
 Applications are reviewed each year without reference to past applications.